agrnerd17/Quizzify/README.md

 ## Description

 Quizzify is a lightweight web application built using HTML, CSS, and JavaScript, with the power of Bootstrap framework for enhanced design and responsiveness.
 It offers an intuitive interface for taking quizzes effortlessly.
-Dive into a world of interactive learning and fun quizzes with Quiz-App!
+Dive into a world of interactive learning and fun quizzes with Quizzify!

 ## About the project: